OpenBB-finance/OpenBB/website/content/terminal/installation/pypi.md

 <details><summary>GTK toolchains (Linux only)</summary>

 GTK is a window extension that is used to display interactive charts and tables.
-The library responsible for interactive charts and tables (`pywry`) requires that you install certain dependencies based on the Linux distribution that you are using.
+The library responsible for interactive charts and tables (`pywry`) requires certain dependencies, based on the Linux distribution, to be installed first.

 <details>
 <summary>Debian-based / Ubuntu / Mint</summary>